 By using AIS, the QA manager can use an expanded dataset to color their perspective and provide context to the agent about the entire conversation and where they could improve.
 They can also see how this particular agent ranks in terms of their overall scores when compared to the entire team or teams of agents.
 Continuing the example, AIS highlighted that while this particular agent does indeed show empathy most of the time, they also confuse the customer with their language techniques, resulting in a lower AIS score and, importantly, higher customer frustration.

-When coached based on the context provided by AIS, the agent can understand that it is this combination of behaviors–empathy and confusion in this case–that was driving his poor scores.
+When coaching agents in the call center based on the context provided by AIS, the agent can understand that it is this combination of behaviors–empathy and confusion in this case–that was driving his poor scores.
 With this understanding, he can be more effectively coached to improve.

 Boost agent performance across the spectrum